 - The WSUBIM is used for the simulations. helmets are necessary, in particular for impacts to the side of the helmet.
 David C. Viano, Ira R. Casson, Elliot J. Pellman, Liying Zhang, Albert I. King, King H. Yang Concussion in professional football: brain responses by finite element analysis 50 2005 Compare brain responses with physician determined signs and symptoms of concussion to investigate tissue-level injury mechanisms.
 It's used Wayne State University Head Injury Model.
-The cranium of the finite element model is loaded by translational and rotational accelerations measured in Hybrid III dummies from 28 laboratory reconstructions of NFL impacts including 22 concussions.
-Largest brain deformations happen after the primary head acceleration.
-Midbrain strain correlated with memory and cognitive problems and removal from play after concussion.
-Concussion injuries happen during the rapid displacement and rotation of the cranium, after peak head acceleration and momentum transfer in helmet impacts.
-Andrew Posta, T. Blaine Hoshizakia, Clara Kartona, J. Michio Clarkc, Lauren Dawsona, Janie Cournoyera, Karen Taylora, R. Anna Oeura, Michael D. Gilchrista and Michael D. Cusimanob The biomechanics of concussion for ice hockey head impact events 37 2019 Conduct reconstructions of concussive and non- concussive impacts in ice hockey to determine the biomechanics and thresholds of concussive injury in ice hockey. - The impacts are conducted on a helmeted Hybrid III headform, using either the linear impactor (shoulder impacts), high velocity impactor (elbows), pneumatic puck launcher (pucks), Magnitudes of 14g, 1.95 krad/s2, and 3.5% CSDM{10%} are found to have a 50% risk of injury for shoulder to head impacts.
-Impacts in ice hockey are mostly of longer duration, typically longer than 15 ms, which results

-or monorail (ice, in a unique loading

-boards, and environment of the

-glass). head and brain that

-- The linear and is currently not

-rotational being accounted for

-acceleration time in ice hockey helmet
+The cranium of the finite element model is loaded by translational and rotational accelerations measured in Hybrid III dummies from 28 laboratory reconstructions of NFL impacts including 22 concussions. - Largest brain deformations happen after the primary head acceleration Midbrain strain correlated with memory and cognitive problems and removal from play after concussion Concussion injuries happen during the rapid displacement and rotation of the cranium, after peak head acceleration and momentum transfer in helmet impacts.
+Andrew Posta, T. Blaine Hoshizakia, Clara Kartona, J. Michio Clarkc, Lauren Dawsona, Janie Cournoyera, Karen Taylora, R. Anna Oeura, Michael D. Gilchrista and Michael D. Cusimanob The biomechanics of concussion for ice hockey head impact events 37 2019 Conduct reconstructions of concussive and non-concussive impacts in ice hockey to determine the biomechanics and thresholds of concussive injury in ice hockey. - The impacts are conducted on a helmeted Hybrid III headform, using either the linear impactor (shoulder impacts), high velocity impactor (elbows), pneumatic puck launcher (pucks), - Magnitudes of 14g, 1.95 krad/s2, and 3.5% CSDM {10%} are found to have a 50% risk of injury for shoulder to head impacts Impacts in ice hockey are mostly of longer duration, typically longer than 15 ms, which results or monorail (ice, boards, and glass).
+The linear and rotational acceleration time histories are recorded and applied to the in a unique loading environment of the head and brain that is currently not being accounted for in ice hockey helmet standards and helmet design.
+University College Dublin Brain Trauma Model (UCDBTM) at the centre of gravity for the determination of the strain based measures (MPS and CSDM).

-histories are standards and

-recorded and helmet design.

-applied to the

-University College

-Dublin Brain

-Trauma Model

-(UCDBTM) at the

-centre of gravity

-for the

-determination of

-the strain based

-measures (MPS

-and CSDM).